Hoo-Cognito/MM_v4_WiFi/README.md

   Lastly Settings/
   - Sleep timer -Off-

+2. Unzip release to root.

   And you're all good to go.